-The common ABB Gate Model as described above has been piloted since 1999 and officially rolled out throughout the company in March 2000.
+Since 1995, ABB's R&D units have been using locally developed decision models with gates.
+The ABB Gate Model as described above has been piloted since 1999 and officially rolled out throughout the company in March 2000.
 It is today used by 1200 software developers in ABB's critical R&D units.
 In these two years, we have discovered the following benefits over earlier ABB models and models from the literature:

-• Common language.
+- Common language.
 The mandatory elements of the Gate Model (numbering and names of the Gates, main items in the checklists) establish a common culture in the company.
 Everyone in the R&D units knows what "G2" means, and which main deliverables have to be prepared for that gate.
-This commonality enhances cooperation and gives better visibility of the status of critical product development.

-- opment projects. - Clear separation between Decision Model and Development Model.
+This commonality enhances cooperation and gives better visibility of the status of critical product development projects. - Clear separation between decision model and development model.
 The gate model is the interface between the development project and the product line organization.
-For the product organization, it is important to understand, if they will make profit with the project result and if the progress of all parts of the project is sufficient.
-The Gate Model provides this information at critical points of the development project without burdening the gate meetings with the intricacies of the development process.
-This is particularly important for incremental development models, like the Rational Unified Process.
+For the product organization, it is important to understand if they will make profit with the project result and if the progress of all parts of the project is sufficient.
+The Gate Model provides this information at critical points of the development project without burdening the gate meetings with the intricacies of the software process.
+This is particularly important for incremental development models, like the Rational Unified Process [7].
 In an incremental project, there will be technically motivated internal iterations, which are not visible in the Gate Model.
 Other iterations will create a product that has to be maintained by the organization.
-These external deliveries are visible in the Gate Model, and a Gate 5 is required before the product becomes operational at a customer site. - Business and quality focus.
+These external deliveries are visible in the gate model, and a Gate 5 is required before the product becomes operational at a customer site. - Business and quality focus.
 Early (local) versions of the ABB Gate Model interpreted the gates mostly from a quality assurance perspective and did not explicitly address the business perspective of the project.
-The gate meetings were often restricted to checking the existence of documents and discussions of technical problems.
+The gate meetings were often restricted to checking the existence and quality of documents and discussions of technical problems.
 These deficiencies have motivated the current gate process, which separates assessment from gate meeting, and leads to shorter, more focused gate meetings, and more conscious business-oriented go / no go decisions.

-In the Gate model introduction projects, we have further found the following critical success factors:
+In the Gate Model introduction projects, we have further found the following critical success factors:

 - Staffing of the sponsor role.
 Since the sponsor is ultimately responsible for the business decision, it is important that the sponsor is known and has the competency to make this decision.
-To identify the sponsor for a project is an important and non-trivial step in a large, matrix-structured enterprise. - Training Course.
-The one-day training course, which consists of lectures as well as two simulated gate meetings has proved essential.
-We have observed, that R&D units, who have simply downloaded the Gate Model from the EDB without training have suffered from misinterpretations.
-Without training, the decision making process of the Gate Model can be misunderstood, or the gate model can be mistaken as a sequential development model instead of a decision model.
+To identify the sponsor for a project is an important and non-trivial step in a large, matrix-structured company. - Training Course.
+The one-day training course has proved essential.
+We have observed, that units, who have simply downloaded the Gate Model from the EDB without training have suffered from misinterpretations.
+Without training, the decision making process of the Gate Model can be misunderstood, or it can be mistaken as a sequential development model instead of a decision model.

-6 Conclusions, Lessons Learned and Outlook
+6 Conclusions, Lessons Learned, and Outlook

 In this paper we have presented ABB's approach to improving its software product development processes.
-While the focus of former SPI initiatives was to improve local processes as well as technological skills, ASPI is a company wide initiative focusing on product and business driven improvements.
+While the focus of former SPI initiatives was to improve local processes as well as technological skills, ASPI is a company-wide initiative focusing on product and business driven improvements.
 Although ASPI is not completed, the following can be summarized: